rucNick/cmpinf0010-lab6-7/README.md

-In this program, user can input two strings and it will output how many vawels and consonants in each string.
+In this program, users can input two strings and it will tell users how many vawels and consonants in each string.
+Vawels include AEIOUY and Consonants include all other letters.
+We believe this letter is very suitable for primary education.

-111
-111
+Everyone is able to edit and make this program better.